mog54/iptables/README.md

 ````

 and block all other incoming traffic.
-if you have dyn ip you have to make a cron job tu run periodically
+if you have dyn ip you have to make a cron job to run periodically

 ## Usage